microsoft/promptflow/docs/reference/tools-reference/llm-vision-tool.md

     Browse to [Azure OpenAI Studio](https://oai.azure.com/) and sign in with the credentials associated with your Azure OpenAI resource.
 During or after the sign-in workflow, select the appropriate directory, Azure subscription, and Azure OpenAI resource.

-    Under Management select Deployments and Create a GPT-4 Turbo with Vision deployment by selecting model name: `gpt-4` and model version `vision-preview`.
+    Under Management select Deployments and Create a GPT-4 Turbo with Vision deployment by selecting model name: `gpt-4` and model version `turbo-2024-04-09`.

 ## **Connections**

 Setup connections to provisioned resources in prompt flow.